reiver/go-jsonld/README.md

 ## Example

-Here is a simple example with only one namespace:
+Here is a simple example with only one JSON-LD namespace:

 ```golang
 import "github.com/reiver/go-jsonld"